JeremyWurbs/dosaku/README.md

 ## Agents

-As seen in the face restoration example above, modules are, in general, standalone python modules that can be used independently of Dosaku, which may lead you to ask what, then, are Dosaku *agents* doing?
+As seen in the face restoration example above, modules are, in general, standalone python modules that can be used independently of Dosaku, which may lead you to ask: what are Dosaku *agents* doing?

 Agents provide the following key functionalities: